axibase/atsd/integration/alteryx/README.md

 For the purpose of instruction, we use sample [`series` commands](./resources/commands.txt).
-The series contain the Consumer Price Index (CPI) for each category of items in a consumer's basket as well as a weight for each category in the CPI basket.
+The series contain the Consumer Price Index (CPI) for each category of items in a consumer basket as well as a weight for each category in the CPI basket.
 The weights are stored as fractions of 1000.
 The CPI is tracked from 2013 to 2017 and uses Year 2016 values as the baseline.
 Weight values are available only for year 2017.

-To load the data into ATSD, login into the database web interface and submit these commands on the **Metrics > Data Entry** page.
+To load the data into ATSD, log in to the database web interface and submit these commands on the **Metrics > Data Entry** page.

 ![](./images/metrics_entry.png)